scott-anderson-wc/cs210pub/lectures/L04/ottergram3.md

 ## Flexbox Model

 * main and cross axes, either row or column
-* easy change to layout by changing a CSS
+* easy to change layout by changing a CSS rule
 * can nest these as deeply as you want

 ## Flexbox Example